IdentityPython/idpy-oidc/doc/server/contents/clients.rst

     + organization_name
     + signed_jwks_uri

-And finally we add a number of parameters that are OidcOP specific.
+And finally we add a number of parameters that are IdpyOidc specific.
 These are described in this document.

 --------------